matiaspl/LinkPi-ENCx/README.md

 The intercom system (since version 20211201) is using an unknown UDP-based protocol on port 7000 for communication through a central server (source not public - installer and binaries located here: https://gitee.com/LinkPi/Service/).
 Judging by the symbols, the server is a QT app built on LinkLib.
 The client side runs inside the _/link/bin/Encoder_ process and utulizes LinkLib LinkIntercom interfaces

-The tally system is able to utilize vMix and Sinsam (Chinese visual clone of vMix) APIs and the builtin UART (_/dev/ttyAMA1_) as the source of PGM/PVW signals.
+The tally system is able to utilize vMix and Sinsam (Chinese visual clone of vMix) APIs and the builtin UART (_/dev/ttyAMA1_) as the source of PGM/PVW signals sent downstream.
 The documentation states, that (as of 8.04.2022) only the vMix integration is complete.

-Firmware analysis shows that the system relies on a specific "ttyTally" interface for the tally, that presents itself to the LinkPi box as _/dev/ttyUSB0_.
+Firmware analysis shows that the system relies on a specific "ttyTally" interface for the tally lights, that presents itself to the LinkPi box as _/dev/ttyUSB0_.
 Should work with basically any linux supported USB-UART chip (specifically with ESP/ESP32 and Arduino devices).
 As of 20220712, the udev rules select 10c4:ea60 (Silicon Labs CP210x UART Bridge) as the ttyTally device.

 A generic USB UAC soundcard over ALSA seems to be the source and destination as the intercom communication device (may cause trouble if both webcam and intercom were to be used).